Improving the quality of government, public policy, reducing administrative burdens

 Paisley Currah teaches at the City University of New York.
 He is the author of Sex Is as Sex Does: Governing Transgender Identity.
 Pieces in the Boston Review, n+1, Nature, the New Yorker, the New York Review of Books, and the Yale Review.

-Lab head, NIH.
-Prev: policy for DPN.
+Science and governance.
 Pers views only.
-Neuro: how brain neural nets process info; understanding brain wiring, using lasers and neuro-AI.
+Neuroscience: how brain neural nets process info; understanding brain wiring, using lasers and neuro-AI.
 Policy: how to build institutions that support public goods, freedom, equality, and democracy.

 Pamela Herd is the Carol Kakalec Kohn Professor of Social Policy and faculty associate at the Institute for Social Research.